Contrast and Color Accessibility

 - Low contrast text

 - Graphical objects or user interface components, as defined in WCAG 2.1

 - Mouse hover and keyboard focus states

-- When possible, an automated scan using WAVE or the accessibility checker in Microsoft Office (only available in Office 365 for Windows).
+- When possible, an automated scan using WAVE or the accessibility checker in Microsoft Office 365 or 2019.